+Taubman College Career and Professional Development offer a variety of programs, activities, and resources for student and alumni career growth and management, as well as facilitating connections with employers.
+Students and alumni may make an appointment to meet one-on-one with staff to assist in exploring career options, strategize how to identify and secure a job or internship, and improve their job search skills.
 Employers of Taubman College graduates include public, private, and nonprofit organizations in the U.S. and abroad.
-Taubman College Career and Professional Development offers a variety of programs, activities, and resources for student and alumni career growth and management.
-Students and alumni may make an appointment to meet one-on-one with staff to assist in exploring career options available with their degree, strategize how to identify and secure a job or internship, and improve their job search skills.

 The Taubman College Career Network is a hub within the University Career Alumni Network (UCAN).
-UCAN connects students to alumni for career networking and advice, and the Taubman College Career Network takes it one step further to also offer alumni-alumni connections, job postings and event management.
+UCAN connects students to UM alumni from any program for career networking and advice; the Taubman College Career Network also takes it one step further to offer alumni-alumni connections, job postings, and event management specific to our programs.
 Taubman College alumni and students may register by clicking the button below.

 University Career Services